 A Structure sensor is used to scan human body from which realistic 3D avatars are created.

 360 cameras are used to capture situations of interest in a VR ready format.
 The pictures and video captured from 360 cameras serve as a great tool for education and research because the spherical recording and not limited by camera’s field of view.
 The video below is an example of a bobcat operator’s field of view (shot in collaboration with Emmanuel Okwor, Grelite Corp http://www.grelite.net) and is used to demonstrate the blind spots of the equipment.
 The video can be viewed in any mobile devices with a gyroscope or cardboard VR devices.

-DIY kits are available for development of tracking devices for the experiments and for development of prototypes for home automation.
+DIY kits are also available for development of tracking devices for the experiments and for development of prototypes for home automation.
 The kits are also used for educational purposes to teach DIY projects to the students.